-The New Brunswick Interscholastic Athletic Association are associate members of Hockey New Brunswick.
+Sport School New Brunswick are associate members of Hockey New Brunswick.

-A Memorandum of Understanding outlines the agreement between HNB and the NBIAA, which includes: Insurance for NBIAA members, Coach / Volunteer Certification Requirements, Suspensions, the divisions players can Associate to, the process for rostering Associate Players as well as other general information.
+A Memorandum of Understanding outlines the agreement between HNB and SSNB which includes: Insurance for SSNB members, Coach / Volunteer Certification Requirements, Suspensions, the divisions players can Affiliate to, the process for rostering Affiliate Players as well as other general information.

-Associate Player" ("AP") - refers to those players from HNB club teams or NBIAA school teams, when such player(s) are participating with a team other than with which they are registered in the Hockey Canada Registration (HCR) system.
+Affiliate Player" ("AP") - refers to those players from HNB club teams or NBIAA school teams, when such player(s) are participating with a team other than with which they are registered in the Hockey Canada Registration (HCR) system.

-HNB / NBIAA - Memorandum of Understanding
+HNB / SSNB - Memorandum of Understanding